Insights - Engagement - Terminology & Key Concepts

 How Is My Data Organized?

-Engagement Dashboards summarize the underlying data by Event Date, or each campaign member's response date, by default.
+Engagement dashboards, by default, display underlying data by Event Date, or a campaign member's response date.

-The charts are also aggregated by the date frequency you select in Date Aggregation:
+A chart can also be aggregated by the frequency of dates you choose in the Date Aggregation Filter.

 Terminology and Key Concept Definitions

 Account Score Change Month over Month - The difference between this month's engagement activity and last month's engagement activity.

 Accounts Engaged - The number of accounts that engaged with your company over the given time period that still have a score greater than zero.
 This may be higher than your person engagement if you have enabled the web tracker and are tracking semi-anonymous (known company IP but unknown person) data.

 Aggregation Dates - This dashboard component toggles between different date increments.
 If you have a large time range selected, viewing by years may make sense.
 If you're evaluating a very short time period, you may want to get as granular as days.